Starfish-develop/Starfish/docs/cookbook.rst

 Sample in the Theta, Chebyshev, and global covariance parameters at the same time.

-    star.py --sample=ThetaPhi --samples=100
+    star.py --sample=ThetaPhi --samples=5

+In actuallity you will probably want something like `--samples=5000` or more to get a statistical exploration of the space, but before waiting for a long run to finish it would be good to check that the machinery worked for a small run first.

+Then, you can use the `chain.py` tool to examine and plot the parameter estimates.
+First, navigate to the directory that has the samples.
+Generally this will be something like `output/WASP14/run01` or whatever you have specified in your `config.yaml`.
+Then, use the tool to examine the Markov Chain

+    chain.py --files mc.hdf5 --chain

+Once you have a reasonable guess at the parameters, update your `config.yaml` file and `*phi.json` files to these best-fit parameters.
+Then, you'll want to create a new residual spectrum

+    star.py --generate

-Search for an instantiate the regions for a given order.
+Then, we can use this residual spectrum to search for and instantiate the regions for a given order.
 The JSON file includes the model, data, and residual.

-    regions.py s0_o23_spec.json --sigma=3 --find
+    regions.py s0_o23spec.json --sigma=3 --find

+This will create a file called something like `s0_o23region_list.json`, which contains a list of the centroids of each of these lines.

+Then, go through and optimize the regions in this list.
+This will attempt to optimize the line kernels in the list.

+    region_optimize.py s0_o23spec.json s0_o23regions.json --sigma0=2.